 - Obligations of academic staff to examine assessment items for plagiarism are set out in the Student Coursework Academic Misconduct Rule.

 - Extensions and penalties for late submission of an assessment task are addressed in the relevant School late assignment policy.
 A School can have only one late assignment policy, that must be published on the School website.

-- Supervised examinations organised by the Examinations and Results Unit (Student Administration and Services):
+- Supervised examinations organised by the Examinations and Results Unit (Student Success):

 - may not be held at night;

 - may not be scheduled on weekends or a NSW public holiday; and